 Minister Bennett speaks passionately about Canada and Canadians’ participation in the democratic process.
 She advocates for health, the environment, women’s involvement in politics, and persons with disabilities.
 She is also known for her strong support of Israel.

 In 1986, she received the Royal Life Saving Society’s Service Cross – a Commonwealth Honour Award recognizing her more than 20 years of distinguished service.
 In 2002, she was the recipient of the coveted EVE Award for contributing to the advancement of women in politics, and in 2003, she received the first-ever Champion of Mental Health Award from the Canadian Alliance on Mental Illness and Mental Health.
-She was also the first recipient of the National Award of Excellence for Outstanding Leadership and Dedication to Injury Prevention and Safety Promotion in Canada, and was the co-author of Kill or Cure?
+She was also the first recipient of the National Award of Excellence for Outstanding Leadership and Dedication to Injury Prevention and Safety Promotion in Canada, and is the co-author of Kill or Cure?
 How Canadians Can Remake Their Health Care System.

 Minister Bennett and her husband, Peter O’Brian, a Canadian film producer, have two sons, Jack and Ben.